For Jaylen Brown, NBA Finals is bit of a homecoming | News Channel 3-12

 All 12 — Tony Brothers, James Capers, Marc Davis, Kane Fitzgerald, Scott Foster, John Goble, David Guthrie, Courtney Kirkland, Eric Lewis, Josh Tiven, James Williams and Zach Zarba — have done it at least once before.

-Foster has officiated 22 NBA Finals games, followed by Davis with 16, and Capers and Brothers at 13 apiece.
+Foster has officiated 22 NBA Finals games.
+Davis will work his 17th on Thursday night, the second-most in the group, followed by Capers and Brothers at 13 apiece.

 G LEAGUE GRADS